retroflexivity/typst-eggs/documentation.typ

   ]
   ```
 )

+#pagebreak()

+By default, examples in each footnote are numbered separately.
+They also use their own formatting.
+The following footnote#footnote[
+  In fact, the counter is set to 0 at the beginning of each footnote and reset back afterwards.
+  #code-ex(
+    ```typst
+    But note the contrast in availability of indefinites.

+    #example[
+      `example` is the/a function of Eggs.
+    ]
+    #example[
+      The/??a function of Eggs is `example`.
+    ]
+    ```
+  )
+] demonstrates this.

 The counter can also be set to an absolute value with ```typst "#counter("example").update(n)"``` or a relative one with ```typst #counter("example").update(it => it + n)```.
 Following examples will be numbered starting with the next number.
 See #link("https://typst.app/docs/reference/introspection/counter/")[counter] for more info.